Events & Workshops

 Learning, gathering, and growing a living culture of stewardship.

-The Kula Community Watershed Alliance (KCWA) hosts gatherings, workshops, volunteer opportunities, and educational events designed to support long-term wildfire resilience, ecological restoration, and community stewardship throughout Kula moku.
+The Kula Community Watershed Alliance (KCWA) hosts gatherings, workshops, volunteer opportunities, field trips, and educational events designed to support long-term wildfire resilience, ecological restoration, and community stewardship throughout Kula moku and beyond.

-What began in the immediate aftermath of the August 2023 Kula Fire as emergency community meetings has gradually evolved into a broader series of opportunities for connection, learning, collaboration, and shared care for the lands and watersheds of Kula.
+What began in the immediate aftermath of the August 2023 Kula Fire as emergency community meetings has gradually evolved into a broader series of consistent, inclusive opportunities for connection, learning, collaboration, and shared care for the lands and watersheds of Kula.
+These gatherings have been historically recorded, with recordings provided to those who join the Alliance.

 Today, KCWA’s public programming brings together neighbors, land stewards, restoration practitioners, cultural and scientific advisors, volunteers, students, and community partners around a shared vision for long-term resilience and mālama ʻāina.
 Through field reports, educational conversations, nursery gatherings, workshops, volunteer workdays, and stewardship events, KCWA seeks to cultivate deeper relationship between people and place while supporting the long-term recovery and resilience of Kula’s landscapes and communities.